erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 To not to get confused, I should inform you PWK(Penetration Testing with Kali Linux) is the course you take to be able to take OSCP exam.

+While I had some other certifications from different vendors, I can easily say that OSCP stands out by far as the best certification.
+First of all, it is completely practical, labs teach a lot and exam has no multiple-choice questions.
+If you pass, you really deserve it.

 While you are purchasing PWK, you will set a starting time for your course.
 You will get a link to download your course materials (PDF and video) and your username/password for VPN connection to the labs/forum account on your actual lab start time.
 There is no way to get materials before your lab start time since the PDF/videos and labs goes head to head.
 With the [PWK 2020 update](https://www.offensive-security.com/offsec/pwk-2020-update/) you get a 853 pages long PDF and 17+ hours of video tutorials.

 You will be required to set an exam time during your lab time.
 OSCP exam consists of 2 phases with each is a day long.
 The first day, you will be given a new VPN pack to your very own 5 exam machines including: